Ali Assadalla

-Ali Assadalla Qambar (علي أسد الله; born 19 January 1993), also known simply as Ali Asad, is a Qatari footballer who currently plays for Al Sadd as a midfielder.
-He also currently plays for the Qatar national team.
+Ali Assadalla Qambar (علي أسد الله; born 19 January 1993), also known simply as Ali Asad, is a professional footballer who plays as a midfielder for Al Sadd.
+Born in Bahrain, he represents the Qatar national team.

 International career

 Assadalla was born in Bahrain, but was raised and naturalized as Qatari.
 Assaddi was called up the Qatar B team on 13 November 2013.
 He made official debut for the team on 25 December in the 2014 WAFF Championship in a 1–0 win against Palestine.
-He played in all of Qatar's matches in the tournament, scoring a goal against Kuwait during extra time in the semi final.
+He played in all of Qatar's matches in the tournament, scoring a goal against Kuwait during extra time in the semi-final.
 He formed a prolific partnership with Boualem Khoukhi, who won the top scorer award, throughout the tournament.
 This culminated in his team defeating Jordan in the finals and claiming its maiden WAFF title, in addition to Asad being declared 'Best Player of the Tournament'.